 - Thai Sweet Chili Sauce

 - 30 Minute Red Tomato Sauce for Pasta and Pizza

 How To Make Schezwan Sauce (Step by Step Video)

 - Soak the chillies in hot water for half an hour.
 Add only the chillies to a blender along with 2-3 tablespoon water and blend to a coarse paste

 - Heat oil in a pan and add garlic and ginger.
 Saute on a low flame till the raw aroma goes.
 Be careful not to brown or burn the ginger garlic.

-- Once the onions look like they are almost melting, add ground chilies, soy sauce, vinegar, ketchup, sugar, salt and 1/4 cup water.
+- Once the onions look like they are almost melting, add ground chilies, soy sauce, vinegar, ketchup, sugar, salt and ¼ cup water.
+Mix well.

 - Bring this to a boil and simmer till the sauce thickens.
 Oil should have separated, and there should be some oil floating on top.